Our students

 Join us and you’ll be part of a vibrant community of staff and students from across the world, giving you access to the latest research expertise in the area and the opportunity for engaging discussion with staff and peers.

-Hear from 2018 graduates of the MSc Physical Activity for Health programme.
+Graduates of MSc Physical Activity for Health 2018

 Student Profiles